 We also ensure your industry’s qualifications continue to meet needs, support industry events like the annual NZSDA conference and celebrate your learners’ success as a proud supporter of the annual Signmaking Apprentice of the Year Award.

-When apprentices enrol, we assign them a Competenz account manager.
-Our account managers understand the industry and the skills learners and businesses need
+When apprentices enrol, we assign them a Competenz training advisor.
+Our training advisors understand the industry and the skills learners and businesses need

 Competenz manages and supports apprenticeships for the sign making industry via our four year programme that currently incorporates the Level 3 and Level 4 New Zealand Certificates in Signmaking (total 240 credits).